The Java SecureRandom class

 even need expensive hardware to find the secret location of your housewarming party: a trip

 to Staples will give them all the computing power they need.

 So as you've probably guessed, our solution to the problem is to use SecureRandom

 byte aesKey = new byte; // 16 bytes = 128 bits

 Now, there's a good chance that any of the 2128 possible

 Seeding of SecureRandom

 the key is apparently proportional to the square root of the number of possible keys.

-Written by Neil Coffey.
-Copyright © Javamex UK 2013.
+Editorial page content written by Neil Coffey.
+Copyright © Javamex UK 2021.
 All rights reserved.